Effective permeability conditions for diffusive transport through impermeable membranes with gaps: Steady problem

 In the standard multiple scales manner, we assume that $\x$ and $\xb$ are independent of one another, considering $\conc = \conc(\x, \xb, \ybl)$.
 To remove the extra degree of freedom this introduces, we impose periodicity in $\xb$.
 The symmetry of the geometry means that this periodicity is equivalent to imposing no flux boundary conditions on the periodic boundaries of our cell.

-To match the boundary layer solutions to the Region \mbox{III}a and \mbox{III}c solutions \labelcref{steadsolin1,steadsolin3}, we have to match the flux from the inner problems through regions of $\mathcal{O}(\eps)$ in the boundary layer problems.
-To facilitate this matching we introduce delta functions at these points in the leading-order boundary layer problems, representing the inner regions as effective point sinks or sources in the boundary layer regions.
-The strength of these effective delta functions will be related to the microscale channel geometry and flux through later matching.
-A strictly formal asymptotic matching procedure would require writing $c$ as an asymptotic expansion, taking care about the asymptotic strength of the delta function.
-However, since we are able to solve the problem with an $\mathcal{O}(1)$-strength delta function, it is more straightforward to solve this general problem without considering relative strengths, and then to determine the precise strength of the delta function \emph{a posteriori} via matching.
+To match the Region \mbox{III}a and \mbox{III}c solutions, \labelcref{steadsolin1,steadsolin3}, into our boundary layer Regions \mbox{II} and \mbox{IV}, we have to match the flux from the inner problems through regions of $\mathcal{O}(\eps)$ in the boundary layer problems.
+To facilitate this matching we introduce delta functions in the leading-order boundary layer problems, representing the inner regions as effective point sinks or sources.
+The strength of these effective delta functions will be related to the microscale channel geometry and flux through later matching. \footnote{A strictly formal asymptotic matching procedure would require writing $c$ as an asymptotic expansion and taking care about the asymptotic strength of the delta function.
+However, since we are able to solve the problem with an $\mathcal{O}(1)$-strength delta function, it is more straightforward to solve this general problem without considering relative strengths, and then to determine the precise strength of the delta function \emph{a posteriori} via matching.}

 The leading-order problem in Region \mbox{IV} is therefore